Time lapse video from Raspberry PI camera

 Prepare Operating System

-I’m going to use only terminal command, so you can install Raspberry PI OS Lite (for a fast, headless OS) or Raspberry PI OS Desktop (in this case, using its internal terminal).
+I will use only the terminal commands, so you can install Raspberry PI OS Lite (for a fast, headless OS) or Raspberry PI OS Desktop (in this case, using its internal terminal).

-Once installed, make your OS up to date.
-From terminal, use following command:
+Once installed, please make your OS up to date.
+From the terminal, use the following command:

 sudo apt update -y && sudo apt upgrade -y